Scripting nodes are available in Retrobatch Pro.

 You can also add two additional options to the execute command, which tell Retrobatch where to read images from, as well as where to write out the images.
 This is handy if you want to make a template of a workflow, and reuse it for multiple image inputs and outputs.

-tell application "Retrobatch" set d to open ((POSIX file "/path/to/file.retrobatch") as alias) tell d execute input folder "/path/to/folder/of/images/10" output folder "/path/to/output" end tell end tell
+tell application "Retrobatch" set d to open ((POSIX file "/path/to/file.retrobatch") as alias) tell d execute input items "/path/to/folder/of/images/10" output folder "/path/to/output" end tell end tell

 Watch Folders With Folder Actions